Sizing Antenna Arrays for Near-field Communication and Sensing: Nearfield performance metrics

 In near-field communication and sensing, the high sidelobes of the array factor imply that the channels to the users or targets at the same angle are correlated.
 High correlation between channels to users at different ranges determines inter-user interference and affects target resolvability, which might be a limiting factor in near-field systems' performance.
 To determine how many users can be allocated at the same angle but in different ranges without interference, a singular value (SV) analysis is performed.
 The number of SVs is computed using extensive numerical simulations.
 Note that the recent analytical approaches do not consider the gain variations with distance and would be inaccurate in the considered scenario \cite{nsvd_los_mimo}.
 The channel matrix is obtained by dense sampling of the array aperture and the region of interest on the array broadside, which is then decomposed using the singular value decomposition.
 To determine the significant SV, a normalization with regard to the total power is applied; $\sigma_{n, \mathrm{dB}} = \sigma_n^2 / \sum \sigma_n^2 $.
 The number of significant SVs is defined as the number of SVs whose normalized power is equal to or greater than a threshold of $-20$ dB.
 This threshold captures SVs that correspond to 99\% of the total channel power.
 Fig. \ref{fig:nsvd_vd_dap} presents the number of significant SV vs the array aperture.
 The observed dependence is not linear as one might have expected based on the $N_{\mathrm{BD}}$ analysis.
 The number of SVs denoted as $N_{\mathrm{SV}}$ is lower than $N_{\mathrm{BD}}$ as the channels obtained by 3 dB spacing are correlated, as can be observed by high sidelobes in Fig. \ref{fig:ula_bd_af_fit}.
 Moreover, the dependence on the $\alpha$ parameter is no longer explicitly visible.
 Based on empirical observations, the number of significant singular values can be approximated as

 where $\kappa$ and $\gamma$ are scalar parameters that depend on the array geometry.
 The estimated values of the $\kappa$ and $\gamma$ parameters are listed in Table \ref{tab:kappa_gamma_per_geom}.
-The number of significant SVs offered by different arrays for users along the array boresight is approximately the same, except for URA, due to its aperture being defined by the diagonal, resulting in a lower aperture seen in the principal axes.
 The number of significant SVs offers insight into the number of users that can be multiplexed without interference and provides a threshold when considering the choice of precoder, depending on the number of served users.